klauer/epics-sumo-mirror/doc/reference-sumo-build.rst

     default configuration file sumo-build.config.
 ``--no-default-config``
     If this option is given the program doesn't load the default configuration.
+``--#include FILE``
+    Specify a an '#include' directive in the configuration file.
+This option has only a meaning if a configuration file is created with the 'makeconfig' command. '#include' means that the following file(s) are included before the rest of the configuration file.
 ``--db DB``
     Define the name of the DB file.
 This option value is stored in the configuration file.